AnhyDev/AnhyLibAPI/README.md

 **AnhyLibAPI** is a library designed for integration into Minecraft plugins, developed to enhance their capabilities on servers running on Spigot, Paper, Purpur, and other Spigot forks

-The latest version of the **ProtocolLib**plugin is required for operation.
+**ProtocolLib** plugin version 5.0 or higher is required for operation.

 ### Key Features: